offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

    For example, (0, 3) substituted into the equation above would transform it to `{kt}2 \cdot 0 - 3 = -3`.

+ * `{bm} absolute value` - A number's distance from 0 on the number line.
+For example, ...

+   * 5 is a distance of 5 from 0.
+   * -5 is a distance of 5 from 0.
+   * 0 is a distance of 0 from 0.

+   There's a common way to implement absolute value: If the number is non-zero, set the number's sign to a positive.

-TODO: start from elementary algebra ch1
+TODO: start from elementary algebra ch2

-TODO: start from elementary algebra ch1
+TODO: start from elementary algebra ch2

-TODO: start from elementary algebra ch1
+TODO: start from elementary algebra ch2

-TODO: start from elementary algebra ch1
+TODO: start from elementary algebra ch2

 `{bm-error} Wrap in !! or apply suffix _EXP/(\bterms?\b)/i`